 A minimum of thirty semester hours in residence (enrolled at KCC) with a minimum GPA of 2.0 must be completed before a student may graduate from KCC.
 Eight of these thirty semester hours must be in the field in which the student is majoring.
 Not more than six of the final thirty hours may be transferred from another school, and then only by petition.
 An exception may be made to facilitate an academic partnership agreement with another institution which has been approved by our administration.

 Double Majors

-A student may earn a double major at the bachelor level if he or she satisfies the requirements of both majors.
-(5/2012; revised 4/2017)
+Students may earn a double major at the bachelor level if they satisfy the requirements of both majors.

 Graduation with Honors